Regulation of Calcium, Magnesium, and Phosphate

 d.
 All of these lead to decreased phosphate in the body.

-(d) Excess calcium in the GI tract reduces phosphate absorption, whereas FGF23 and PTH increase renal excretion.
+D. Excess calcium in the GI tract reduces phosphate absorption, while FGF23 and PTH increase renal excretion.

 In response to a sudden decrease in plasma calcium, what is the source for most of the calcium that restores plasma levels?